evaelsakka/Lab3/README.md

 A prompt will ask you to enter the path of the image file you want to apply a filter to.

-Make sure to enter a valid image path, and hit `enter`/`return` on your keybaord.
+Make sure to enter a valid image path, and hit `enter`/`return` on your keyboard.

 Another prompt should ask you to choose one of four filter types; `grayscale`, `error_diffusion`, `sepia`, and `negative`.

-Make sure to enter a valid filter type and also hit the `enter`/`return` key on your keybaord.
+Make sure to enter a valid filter type and also hit the `enter`/`return` key on your keyboard.

 A new image with the applied filter should be processed and saved in the same directory of the original image.